GoreliSuhar1/agetha/README.md

-This is UNOFFICIAL port of Agetha on arch for wayland tested on hyprland
+This is UNOFFICIAL port of Agetha on arch for wayland tested on hyprland, gnome!

 original here: https://chocolatebread.ddns.net/agetha.html